Waikato River: Electricity generation

-The Waikato's first hydro-electric power station was the Horahora Power Station, now located under the Horahora bridge deep beneath the surface of Lake Karapiro.
+The Waikato's first hydroelectric power station was the Horahora Power Station, now located under the Horahora bridge deep beneath the surface of Lake Karapiro.
 Horahora was built to supply electricity for the Martha gold mines at Waihi.

-The river has a series of eight dams and nine hydro-electric power stations that generate electricity for the national grid.
+The river has a series of eight dams and nine hydroelectric power stations that generate electricity for the national grid.
 These were constructed between 1929 and 1971 to meet growing demand for electricity.

 The power scheme begins at Lake Taupō, which has control gates to regulate the flow of water into the river.
 Once released through the gates it takes over 18 hours for the water to flow to the last power station at Karapiro.
 On its journey downstream it passes through power stations at Aratiatia, Ohakuri, Atiamuri, Whakamaru, Maraetai, Waipapa, Arapuni and Karapiro.

 Approximately 4000 gigawatt hours (GWh) of electricity is generated annually by the scheme, which is around 13% of New Zealand's total electrical generating capacity.

 The river also provides cooling water for the coal/natural gas fired thermal power station at Huntly.
-The power station uses river water as a cooling medium for the old steam units, which means that large quantities of warm water is returned to the river.
+The power station uses river water as a cooling medium for the old steam units, which means that large quantities of warm water are returned to the river.
 To limit environmental impacts, conditions are imposed by its resource consent, specifying the quantity of water that can be removed by the station along with the maximum temperature of the water when returned to the river, 25 C. These conditions mean that output of the older steam units can be restricted, especially on very hot summer days.
 In 2006, a cooling tower was installed.
 This allows one 250 MW unit to run at full load even during such times.